B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

 ---------------------------------------------------------------------------------

-Between the two loci, the best class is chosen based on the following order of the classes to represent the relationship between the two loci.
+A locus can be assigned multiple classes depending on the alignment that is considered to determine its classification.
+For that reason, it is important to evaluate the results in a way that allows to select the best class for each locus.
+To ensure this, we have established the following class precedence order, which is used to select the best class for each locus:

-classification order: 1a, 1b, 2a, 3a, 2b, 1c, 3b, 4a, 4b, 4c, 5, 6, 7
+1a, 1b, 2a, 3a, 2b, 1c, 3b, 4a, 4b, 4c, 5, 6, 7

 Depending on the classification, each locus will have a specific action recommended:
 ::